 Keynote exploring both long-standing challenges and emerging priorities in competition and antitrust policy.
 Key themes will include mergers and acquisitions, market concentration, and potential structural remedies.

-Artificial intelligence, particularly generative AI, is transforming economies, industries, and creative sectors at a pace few could have anticipated.
-These technologies bring unprecedented opportunities for innovation, economic growth, and societal benefit.
-Yet, at the same time, they raise important questions for the adequacy and adaptability of existing competition and intellectual property (IP) frameworks both here, in the United States, as well as across the international arena.
+Artificial intelligence is transforming economies, industries, and creative sectors at a pace few could have anticipated.
+These technologies bring unprecedented opportunities for innovation and growth, yet they also raise important questions about the adequacy and adaptability of existing competition and intellectual property (IP) frameworks, both in the United States and internationally.

-Given this, this session will explore the intersection of competition policy and IP law in shaping the global economy.
-Panellists will explore consolidation trends, vertical integration, and strategic partnerships among leading players, while also considering how antitrust enforcement, cross-border cooperation, and legal adaptation can help sustain open, dynamic, and innovative markets.
-With different jurisdictions and regions taking divergent approaches, the discussion will also consider whether international convergence is possible, and what this means for the future of AI governance.
+This session will examine how AI intersects with competition policy and IP law, and how these dynamics are shaping the global economy.
+Panellists will discuss potential Section 8 enforcement in the AI industry, along with concerns around information sharing and the risk of collusion.
+The conversation will explore consolidation trends, vertical integration, and key partnerships among leading players, while also considering how antitrust enforcement, cross-border cooperation, and legal adaptation can help sustain open, dynamic, and ultimately, innovative markets.
+With jurisdictions taking increasingly divergent approaches worldwide, the panel will also assess whether meaningful international convergence is achievable, and what such alignment, or the lack of it, could mean for the future of AI governance.

-Technological leadership has long anchored the U.S’ economic strength and global standing.
-Now, amid intensifying geopolitical rivalry, the reach of major global firms and their advanced technologies is perhaps more deeply intertwined than ever with national priorities and strategic interests around the world.
+Technological leadership has long anchored the economic strength and global leadership of the US.
+Now, amid intensifying geopolitical rivalry, the reach of major international firms and their advanced technologies is more deeply intertwined than ever with national priorities and strategic interests worldwide.
+Competition authorities must therefore remain vigilant, not only for anticompetitive behaviour, but also for emerging risks such as dynamic pricing in response to high tariffs and other policy shifts.

-Accordingly, this session will explore how breakthroughs in sectors such as semiconductors, AI, and cloud infrastructure are shaping market dynamics and driving global regulatory agendas.
-Panellists will consider how domestic competition policy intersects with broader foreign policy objectives, global approaches to regulation in strategically significant markets, and the extent to which antitrust enforcement can support both innovation and resilience in a fragmented global environment.
-With international perspectives, speakers from outside the U.S. will also reflect on the weight of American technological leadership, as well as on efforts underway in other regions to balance, complement, or curb its influence.
+In this context, panellists will examine how domestic competition policy intersects with broader foreign policy objectives, how strategically significant markets are approaching regulation, and the extent to which antitrust enforcement can bolster both innovation and economic resilience in a fragmented global environment.
+With international perspectives, speakers from outside the US will also reflect on the significance of American technological leadership and on efforts underway in other regions to balance, complement, or, in some cases, reduce its influence.

 Keynote exploring both long-standing challenges and emerging priorities in competition and antitrust policy.
 Key themes will include mergers and acquisitions, market concentration, and potential structural remedies.

-Artificial intelligence, particularly generative AI, is transforming economies, industries, and creative sectors at a pace few could have anticipated.
-These technologies bring unprecedented opportunities for innovation, economic growth, and societal benefit.
-Yet, at the same time, they raise important questions for the adequacy and adaptability of existing competition and intellectual property (IP) frameworks both here, in the United States, as well as across the international arena.
+Artificial intelligence is transforming economies, industries, and creative sectors at a pace few could have anticipated.
+These technologies bring unprecedented opportunities for innovation and growth, yet they also raise important questions about the adequacy and adaptability of existing competition and intellectual property (IP) frameworks, both in the United States and internationally.

-Given this, this session will explore the intersection of competition policy and IP law in shaping the global economy.
-Panellists will explore consolidation trends, vertical integration, and strategic partnerships among leading players, while also considering how antitrust enforcement, cross-border cooperation, and legal adaptation can help sustain open, dynamic, and innovative markets.
-With different jurisdictions and regions taking divergent approaches, the discussion will also consider whether international convergence is possible, and what this means for the future of AI governance.
+This session will examine how AI intersects with competition policy and IP law, and how these dynamics are shaping the global economy.
+Panellists will discuss potential Section 8 enforcement in the AI industry, along with concerns around information sharing and the risk of collusion.
+The conversation will explore consolidation trends, vertical integration, and key partnerships among leading players, while also considering how antitrust enforcement, cross-border cooperation, and legal adaptation can help sustain open, dynamic, and ultimately, innovative markets.
+With jurisdictions taking increasingly divergent approaches worldwide, the panel will also assess whether meaningful international convergence is achievable, and what such alignment, or the lack of it, could mean for the future of AI governance.

-Technological leadership has long anchored the U.S’ economic strength and global standing.
-Now, amid intensifying geopolitical rivalry, the reach of major global firms and their advanced technologies is perhaps more deeply intertwined than ever with national priorities and strategic interests around the world.
+Technological leadership has long anchored the economic strength and global leadership of the US.
+Now, amid intensifying geopolitical rivalry, the reach of major international firms and their advanced technologies is more deeply intertwined than ever with national priorities and strategic interests worldwide.
+Competition authorities must therefore remain vigilant, not only for anticompetitive behaviour, but also for emerging risks such as dynamic pricing in response to high tariffs and other policy shifts.

-Accordingly, this session will explore how breakthroughs in sectors such as semiconductors, AI, and cloud infrastructure are shaping market dynamics and driving global regulatory agendas.
-Panellists will consider how domestic competition policy intersects with broader foreign policy objectives, global approaches to regulation in strategically significant markets, and the extent to which antitrust enforcement can support both innovation and resilience in a fragmented global environment.
-With international perspectives, speakers from outside the U.S. will also reflect on the weight of American technological leadership, as well as on efforts underway in other regions to balance, complement, or curb its influence.
+In this context, panellists will examine how domestic competition policy intersects with broader foreign policy objectives, how strategically significant markets are approaching regulation, and the extent to which antitrust enforcement can bolster both innovation and economic resilience in a fragmented global environment.
+With international perspectives, speakers from outside the US will also reflect on the significance of American technological leadership and on efforts underway in other regions to balance, complement, or, in some cases, reduce its influence.

 The Washington Forum on Antitrust and Digital Markets, part of the global Competition Compass Series, offers a unique opportunity to connect with the competition and antitrust communities.
 With options for sponsorship, speaking roles, and partnerships, your organization can take a leading role in shaping competition policy discussions.